Dragonlord1005/Better-python-testing/README.md

 These are not high priority

 - [ ] Sound and Music
 - [ ] Maybe rewrite some things into modules instead for better reuse.
-Already done with typing effect
+Already done with typing effect and attack

 #### Long term goals